 - Dice celery, onion and carrots into quarter inch cubes and keep it aside.

 - Heat olive oil in a pot and add chicken pieces (cut into quarter inch into it), sauté until thoroughly cooked for 8 minutes.
 Set it aside.

 - In the same pot add garlic, onion, celery and carrots and sauté until the vegetables are tender.

 - Add chicken stock, pasta and frozen peas and simmer till the pasta is thoroughly cooked.

-- Use muffin tray to divide to soup to get the portion size for convenience.
+- Use a muffin tray to divide into soup to get the portion size for convenience.

 It is best to use homemade chicken stock or if you are purchasing chicken stock cubes make sure it is low sodium.

 This dish has pumpkin as one of the important ingredients.
 As we are aware that pumpkin is a super food rich with nutrients and the orange color blends well with the cheese sauce.